 , for example:ExampleQuayRegistry

-YAML fileapiVersion: quay.redhat.com/v1 kind: QuayRegistry metadata: name: example-registry namespace: quay-enterprise spec: configBundleSecret: config-bundle-secret components: - kind: objectstorage managed: false
+YAML fileapiVersion: quay.redhat.com/v1 kind: QuayRegistry metadata: name: example-registry namespace: quay-enterprise spec: configBundleSecret: <config_bundle_secret> components: - kind: objectstorage managed: false # ...

 -

-Deploy the registry by using the
+Enter the following command to deploy the registry by using the

 quayregistry.yaml